 Daytrip to Cies Islands National Park

-After having enjoyed the islands, we will have time to chill and rest back in our hotel Parador de Baiona.
-Dinner included.
+After having enjoyed the islands, we will have time to rest back in our hotel Parador de Baiona.
+Dinner is included.

 Day 6: Santiago de Compostela

 On the last day of our Portuguese Camino, we will have a transfer out of Baiona to Portonovo (a small town in Pontevedra province).
 Portonovo is a small coastal town located in the Rías Baixas wine region of Galicia.
 From Portonovo, we begin the route passing by Cambados, a fishermen village inhabited by Celts settlements in 5 and 6 AD.
 We will keep cycling through various wineries and eventually stop for a visit of the Rubianes Palace.
 A palace that dates back to 1411.
 After lunch, we will be transferred to the Parador de Santiago, where we will share our experiences and joy with fellow pilgrims in Plaza Obradoiro.
 We will enjoy our last group dinner at a local restaurant.

 Whether your plan is to return home or continue your travels in Europe, Santiago is a great stepping off point.
 Its small but new international airport is very well connected to Spanish destinations and to nearby European cities like London and Paris.
 Flights out are generally very well priced for those who plan in advance.
 Meanwhile, for those of us who do not choose to part ways in Santiago, after breakfast, we’ll bid farewell to our Camino adventure and return to Madrid by van (7 hours).

 The Eurostars Das Artes Hotel comprises two buildings, one historical and the other modern, and has a sky-blue tiled facade to welcome guests.